Roman conquest of the Iberian Peninsula: Lusitanian War and Viriathic War

 Nobilior was replaced in the following year (152 BC) by Marcus Claudius Marcellus (consul 166 BC).
 He in turn was succeeded in 150 BC by Lucius Licinius Lucullus, who was distinguished by his cruelty and infamy.

 In 147 BC, a new Lusitanian leader named Viriathus rebelled against the Roman forces.
 He had fled from Serbius Sulpicius Galba three years earlier, and, reuniting the Lusitanian tribes again, Viriathus began a guerrilla war that fiercely struck the enemy without giving open battle.
 He commanded many campaigns and arrived with his troops at the Murcian coasts.
 His numerous victories and the humiliation he inflicted upon the Romans made him worthy of the permanent place he holds in Portuguese and Spanish memory as a revered hero who fought without respite.
-Viriathus was assassinated about 139 BC by Audax, Ditalcus and Minurus, probably paid off by the Roman General Marcus Popillius Lenas.
+Viriathus was assassinated about 139 BC by Audax, Ditalcus and Minurus, probably paid off by the Roman General Marcus Popillius Laenas.
 With his death, the organized Lusitanian resistance did not disappear but Rome continued to expand into the region.

 Between 135 and 132 BC, Consul Decimus Junius Brutus brought about an expedition to Gallaecia (north of Portugal and Galicia).
 Almost simultaneously (133 BC) the Celtiberian city Numantia, the last bastion of the Celtiberians, was destroyed.
 This was the culminating point of the war between the Celtiberians and the Romans between 143 BC and 133 BC; the Celtiberian city had been taken by Publius Cornelius Scipio Æmilianus, when the opportunity was too much to resist.
 The Celtiberian chiefs committed suicide with their families and the rest of the population was sold into slavery.
 The city was razed.